Can You Recycle Credit Card Plastic? And How To Dispose Of It 💳

 Now that we know that it is close to impossible to recycle credit card plastic, what about gift cards?
 Maybe somebody gave you gift cards, only for you to find out that they are all expired.
 Can you recycle them?

 Apparently, Woolworths has the means to do so!
-In the past, customers complained of their gift cards having expiration dates.
+In the past, customers complained that their gift cards had expiration dates.
 As a result, in March 2018, they happily agreed and removed the expiry date.
 This was met with a lot of praise from people.
 The only thing to do now is to dispose of the already-expired ones.
 How do they do that?
 How do they dispose of 1.5 million tallied expired gift cards without harming the environment?

 To solve this, they partnered up with Close The Loop.
 Their then-newfound partner specialises in finding solutions to turning what was once a deemed unrecyclable item into recyclable.
 They practise the efficient recovery and reuse of the products of their partners.